steupidly/Import-_JSON_toDF/README.md

 # Import-_JSON_toDF
-Cleaning and manipulation Json file into Pandas Dataframe
+How to import, restore, save from API and Json